 Each spectrum profile can be displayed or hidden by using the corresponding On/Off toggle button.

 For each track, the original reference/sample info is displayed, as well as the RF position of the spectrum.

 There is an additional Extract function which goal is to quickly display the extracted item in a separate entry.
 Use this function to focus the comparison on a specific spectrum profile in the list.

 When several items are displayed or selected, the section offers only the following grouping options:

-Display/hide spectrum profiles based on the vial IDs of the tracks where the spectrums have been performed.
-Use this mode to see the vials of the spectrums currently displayed or selected and to focus on specific vials.
+Display/hide spectrum profiles based on the vial IDs of the tracks where the spectra have been performed.
+Use this mode to see the vials of the spectra currently displayed or selected and to focus on specific vials.

 The toolbar shows a combination of elements coming from:

 The analysis’ spectrum Data view contains a Maximums display option available in this view too.
 The maximums are detected by using the same parameters (Resolution and Separation).
 The default values for this parameters should be appropriate in most of the cases.
 To display the maximums associated with an item, hover this item in the Spectrum definition selection (F) section and click on the corresponding icon:

 When maximums are displayed for an item, the icon stays fixed on the item in the Spectrum definition selection (F) section, the corresponding maximums are detailed in the grid inside the Maximums (E) section and the maximums are shown in the Display (A) view (vertical lines and maximum wavelengths displayed in the X-Axis in bold).